-Matthew Oberstein is very happy to be in his eighth season as Music Director and Conductor of the Philharmonic of Southern New Jersey.
+Matthew Oberstein is very happy to be in his tenth season as Music Director and Conductor of the Philharmonic of Southern New Jersey.
 Under his leadership, the Philharmonic has soared to new heights of performance and record-breaking concert attendance.
 PSNJ concert seasons now include a Holiday Pops program that sells out annually, pre-concert talks, commissions, and composer residencies.
 The Philharmonic’s offerings have been expanded to reach local schools, veterans and senior organizations, and the greater South Jersey community at large.

 In addition to leading the Philharmonic, Matthew is Principal Conductor of the Artemis Chamber Ensemble.
 In June 2016, he concluded an eight-year tenure as Principal Guest Conductor of the New Amsterdam Symphony Orchestra, and previously served as Assistant Conductor of the Regina Opera.
 Mr. Oberstein was in residence with the Vienna Philharmonic at the 2009 Salzburg Festival as winner of the Ansbacher Fellowship for Young Conductors.
 In 2012, he assisted the American Symphony Orchestra in its 50th anniversary performance of Mahler 8 at Carnegie Hall.
 Other recent engagements have included collaborations with the Kronos Quartet, Westchester Philharmonic, Slovak Sinfonietta Zilina, South Shore Symphony, Riverside Orchestra, New Rochelle Opera, SYREN Modern Dance, and Purchase Dance Corps.